SoberSquid/RideLock/README.md

 **Features**

-* Smooth LERPing: Uses linear interpolation to ensure the camera transitions feel natural, not rigid.
 * Toggleable: Hit F9 (default) to turn the lock on or off instantly.
 * Client-Side Only: This does not need to be installed on the server.